Archive product

 Description

-Written by a group of respected art historians, the fifth edition of this classic book now features color artworks, a new introduction to the chapters, studies of key ideas, and other helpful pedagogical support.
-Highlighting the vitality of 19th-century art, the authors demonstrate how relevant the paintings, sculptures, prints, and drawings of David, Géricault, Turner, Homer, Cassatt, Rodin, Van Gogh, and many others remain today.
-Through evocative and conscious prose, the authors reveal how concerns related to class and gender, race and ethnicity, modernity and tradition, as well as popular and elite culture — ideas that originated in the 19th century — motivated artists and drove the movements studied.
+Written by a group of respected art historians, the fifth edition of this classic book now features color artworks, new introductions to chapters, explorations of key ideas, and other helpful pedagogical support.
+Emphasizing the vitality of 19th-century art, the authors demonstrate how relevant the paintings, sculptures, prints, and drawings of David, Géricault, Turner, Homer, Cassatt, Rodin, Van Gogh, and many others remain today.
+Through evocative and conscious prose, the authors reveal how concerns related to class and gender, race and ethnicity, modernity and tradition, as well as popular and elite culture—ideas that emerged in the 19th century—motivated artists and drove the movements studied.

-Today, still an independent family company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles in print.
-It publishes high-quality books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also expanding.
+Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The company is also expanding its list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
-Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foge.
-Neurath and Foge developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
+In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
+Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Seeking to continue book packaging in the second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in autumn 1949.
+Desiring to continue book packaging in the second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing company, establishing offices in London and New York in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-The company’s strong belief in the longevity of books remained evident, with the title remaining in print until 1971.
-Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the program’s scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The company’s strong belief in the longevity of books remained evident, and the title remained in print until 1971.
+Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the program’s breadth.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
 The manufacturing remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.

-Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-They offer thousands of engaging titles, many of which are prestigious collector’s editions.
+Today, Thames & Hudson is a recognized international brand, symbolizing British publishing.
+Its extensive catalog includes thousands of fascinating titles.
+Many of these are prestigious collector’s editions.

 Attributes / Details